ivankovnatsky/windows-config/ally/ally.md

 ## Armoury shit

+(This is not the case anymore, so consider removing it when the real reason is found)

-It seems hangs on restarts, so probably these services are not the main cause.
+It seems it hangs on restarts, so probably these services are not the main cause.

 ```powershell
 Set-Service -Name ArmouryCrateControlInterface -StartupType Manual -- Was Automatic